Scapa’s New Peaty Expression

 Scapa’s New Peaty Expression: More Information

 To find out more about Scapa Glansa and Scapa Skiren, visit the Scapa website: www.scapawhisky.com.
 You can find the Scapa range of expressions at Master of Malt.
-If you live in the UK you can also find both expressions on Amazon.
 In the USA you can buy them both from Drizly.

 The last five photos were all taken on my own visit to Scapa by ace photographer John Paul and used courtesy of Chivas Brothers.